Houston aquarium shooting leaves 2 dead, including suspect and 1 hurt

 At least one other person was hurt, police said, according to FOX 26 Houston.

-The shooting happened at the aquarium's second-floor restaurant just after 8 p.m.
+The shooting happened at the aquarium's second-floor restaurant in the bar area just after 8 p.m.
 CT, KPRC-TV in Houston reported.

-HOUSTON TEEN ON LIFE SUPPORT WITH HEAD GUNSHOT WOUND FOLLOWING ROAD RAGE INCIDENT
+HOUSTON ASTROS FAN, 17, SHOT IN HEAD WHILE RIDING HOME FROM GAME, HAS DIED, FATHER SAYS

 The suspect allegedly shot a man and a woman before shooting himself, Houston Police Department Lt.
 Larry Crowson told KPRC.